i13e/osmanthus/README.md

 ## Contributing

-Contributions to Osmanthus are most welcome!
-For suggestions, we recommend looking at any open issues, especially those tagged as "Good First Issue" if you are a first-time contributor.
-We are opening as many issues as possible related to planned features and bugs that need to be fixed.
+Contributions to Osmanthus are highly appreciated!
+For suggestions, we recommend looking at any open issues, particularly those tagged as "Good First Issue" if you are a first-time contributor.
+We are also opening new issues related to planned features and bugs that need to be fixed.

 When contributing, we ask that you follow the coding style laid out in [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html).